 WHAT ARE NOX EMISSIONS?

 Owners of 2011-2017 F-250, F-350 and F-450 Super Duty diesel trucks purchase these vehicles for a wide range of purposes.
 Whether to be used for work, personal driving, the extended usability of diesel-equipped vehicles, fuel efficiency, etc., the purchase of these trucks is often the result of a thoughtful and serious commitment by the owner.
-In fact, given their hefty price tag, these trucks may be the second most expensive (and important) purchase in an owner’s life.
+In fact, given their hefty price tag, these trucks may be the first or second most expensive (and important) purchase in an owner’s life.
 That is why allegations that owners of 2011-2017 F-250, F-350 and F-450 Super Duty diesel trucks may not have received what they paid for even more troubling.

 WHAT’S THE HARM?
 ISN’T THIS JUST AN EPA PROBLEM?